SherG/cool-iron/blog/chatgpt-google-code-red.md

 This is in contast to Google Search which through auto-suggest and personalized search results, is always making recommendations based on your interactions with it.

-Overlooked also is the fact that Google Search provides multimedia results, not just text.
-How likely is it that people will suddenly lose their interest in browsing video, audio, and images?
+And how likely is it that people will suddenly want text only and lose their interest in browsing video, audio, and images?

 The point isn't to say ChatGPT should be more like Google.
 It's to underscore the fact that both products are designed to do different things.